laimis9133/ceph2aws/README.md

 For single upload use the python script with the following variables:
 `python3 s3_multipart_upload.py ceph_bucket object_path aws_bucket part_size(MB) max_parallel_processes tag max_retries chunk_size`
 Keep chunk size 100 as default if you dont know yet what to do.
 Tweak object name patterns within the .py script to suit your case.
 Script expects objects to contain YYYY-MM-DD dateformat within their name and searches for a latest file/object based on that.
-If thats not needed simply remove [lines 31-57](https://github.com/laimis9133/ceph2aws/blob/main/s3_multipart_upload.py#L31-L57) and set `object_key = object_path` instead.
-This will upload an exact specified file.
+Set `object_key = object_path` in case no you dont need the search through dates.

 For Kubernetes cronjob deployment add your Ceph and AWS keys to the credentials file and build a image from Dockerfile.
 Push the image to your container registry (like GitLab).